 Are you an emergency room (ER) nurse that is looking to make a career change?
 When you respond to a medical emergency, you are exposed to more stress than in other positions.
 With this in mind, most nurses are familiar with burnout.
 However, do you know the toll prolonged emotional stress places on the body?
 According to the Cleveland Clinic, “worry, fear, anger, and sadness are all normal, healthy emotions until they interfere with your ability to do the things you want or need to do.”
 Have you considered becoming a medical aesthetic nurse?

 A medical aesthetic nurse could be the position that you are looking for.
 With this in mind, the position will place you in a less chaotic environment and alleviate your stress.
-Moreover, at National Injection Institute, you will learn all about the medical aesthetic industry and how to work as a medical aesthetic nurse.
+Moreover, at National Laser Institute, you will learn all about the medical aesthetic industry and how to work as a medical aesthetic nurse.

 What is a Healthy Workplace?

 A healthy workplace is set up with clear and open communication amongst team members.
 As well as that, working in a healthy environment has social, psychological, and physical benefits.
 In addition, a healthy workplace will consider and ensure the safety of each team member.

 Benefits of a Safe and Healthy Work Environment